-Metaphors and similes are figures of speech used to add flair and/or humor to a phrase.
+Metaphors and similes are figures of speech used to add flair and humor to a phrase.
 These popular rhetorical devices are all well and good, but sometimes you just need to get to the point; enter hypocatastasis.

-Linguistically, both a hypocatastasis and a metaphor imply a resemblance, representation or comparison.
-However, hypocatastasis packs more of a punch than a metaphor because the former uses only one noun, (the other noun is implied), while the latter uses two nouns.
+Linguistically, both a hypocatastasis and a metaphor imply “a resemblance, representation or comparison.”
+However, hypocatastasis packs more of a punch than a metaphor because it uses only one noun, (the other noun is implied), while a metaphor uses two nouns.